 Copyright: This is an open-access article distributed under the terms of the Creative Commons Attribution 3.0 License, which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.

-Funding: S. Spinsante acknowledges support by the Italian National Technology Cluster project SHELL (Shared interoperable Home Ecosystems for a green, comfortabLe and safe Living), project code: CTN01 00128 111357.
+Funding: S. Spinsante acknowledges support by the Italian National Technology Cluster project SHELL (Shared interoperable home ecosystems for a green, comfortable and safe living), project code: CTN01 00128 111357.

 Corresponding author: Susanna Spinsante, e-mail: s.spinsante@staff.univpm.it